stanislav-git84/stanislav-git84/README.md

-- 👋 Hi, my name is Stanislav and work as Program Manager in automotive industry.
+- 👋 Hi, my name is Stanislav and work as Program Manager in automotive industry 👨‍🏭
 > I am enthusiastic about innovative technologies and love to see how these are moving humanity further.
 > I took several programming courses during my university time and recently on Coursera, but I still consider my programming skills to be rather basic and my experience in coding as rather limited.